ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 {: .challenge}
 > ## Changing History Can Have Unexpected Consequences
 >
-> Using `git reset` to remove a commit is a bad idea if
+> Like with `git commit --amend`, using `git reset` to remove a commit is a bad idea if
 > you have **shared** it yet with other people.
 If you make a commit and share it on
 > GitHub or with a colleague by other means then removing that commit from your Git
 > history will cause inconsistencies that may be difficult to resolve later.
 We